rutujads-1/Global-Electronics-Retail-Sales-2016-2021/README.md

 •	Currency exchange rates

-**The primary objective is to analyze sales performance to identify how different product categories generate value and what levers can realistically improve performance to help sales teams refine sales stratergies.**
+**The primary objective is to analyse sales performance across regions and categories and help sales teams device stratergies to harness areas of revenue growth.**